terrier-org/pyterrier/docs/ltr.rst

-FeaturesBatchRetrieve
+FeaturesRetriever
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When executing the pipeline above, the re-ranking of the documents again can be slow, as each separate Retrieve
+When executing the pipeline above, the re-ranking of the documents again can be slow, as each separate Retriever
 object has to re-access the inverted index.
 For this reason, PyTerrier provides a class called FeaturesRetriever,
 which allows multiple query dependent features to be calculated at once, by virtue of Terrier's Fat framework.